dewaalaw/dsprojects/human-values-scale/src/Part-1---Psychometric-Analysis.md

 ![Test Information Function](https://github.com/dewaalaw/dsprojects/blob/39da999790a22d3a5ea14f5efcd707754a3fe059/human-values-scale/images/TIF.png)<!-- -->

-For the IIC a flattened peak suggest the test item captures precise information for a range of examinees within the ability the flatness is observed.
+For the IIC a flattened peak suggest the test item captures precise information for a range of respondents within the ability the flatness is observed.
 Likewise, as several items constitute a larger test (in this instance the human values test), as shown above, so can the information function be determined for the entire test—hereafter termed the test information function (TIF).
 The TIF’s peak plateaus at 5.1, for the range
 ![(0\<= \\theta\<=1)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%280%3C%3D%20%5Ctheta%3C%3D1%29 "(0<= \theta<=1)").
-Hence the human values test provide accurate information of examinees’ ability within the said range—outside of which precision decreases.
+Hence the human values test provide accurate information of respondents’ ability within the said range—outside of which precision decreases.

 ``` r